-- During the period ended June 30, 2018, the Company did not enter any standard compensation arrangements made directly or indirectly with any directors or officers of the Company, for their services as directors or officers, or in any other capacity, with the Company or any of its subsidiaries except as disclosed under "Related Party Transactions". - 2.
-During the period ended June 30, 2018, officers of the Company were paid for their services as officers by the Company as noted above under "Related Party Transactions". - 3.
-During the year ended June 30, 2018, the Company did not enter any arrangement relating to severance payments to be paid to directors and officers of the Company and its subsidiaries.
+- 1. During the period ended September 30, 2018, the Company did not enter any standard compensation arrangements made directly or indirectly with any directors or officers of the Company, for their services as directors or officers, or in any other capacity, with the Company or any of its subsidiaries except as disclosed under "Related Party Transactions". - 2.
+During the period ended September 30, 2018, officers of the Company were paid for their services as officers by the Company as noted above under "Related Party Transactions". - 3.
+During the year ended September 30, 2018, the Company did not enter any arrangement relating to severance payments to be paid to directors and officers of the Company and its subsidiaries.
+APPROVAL The Board of Directors of the Company has approved the disclosures in this MDA.